 The Bournemouth, Dorset and Poole Waste Plan sets out the strategic vision and objectives for waste planning and the spatial strategy and core policies, as well as development management policies, for waste development in the sub-region.
-The Draft Waste Plan includes a series of site options for meeting the identified needs.
+The Draft Waste Plan 2015 and Draft Waste Plan Update 2016 include a series of site options and emerging preferred site allocations to meet the identified needs.
+The 2017 Site Options consultation includes 3 additional sites put forward to the Waste Planning Authority for consideration.

-It aims to provide a long-term strategy to guide waste development in the area, providing waste management facilities to meet the need for managing local authority collected, commercial and industrial, construction and demolition and hazardous wastes.
+The Plan aims to provide a long-term strategy to guide waste development in the area, providing waste management facilities to meet the need for managing local authority collected, commercial and industrial, construction and demolition and hazardous wastes.